HG-Pilot/WellPump/README.md

 ## Program Function and Overview

 This program automates the control of a well water pump and water tank filling process using an ESP32 microcontroller.
-Designed for off-grid cabins, cottages, or any water tank system.
+It is designed for off-grid cabins, cottages, or any water tank system.
-The software integrates several features to ensure efficient operation, user convenience, and system safety:
+The software integrates multiple features to ensure efficient operation, user convenience, and system safety:

-### Program Features
+### Program Features:

-- **Automated Pump Control**:
+- Automated pump control based on tank water levels, well recovery intervals, and timed pumping cycles
-  - Operates based on tank water levels, well recovery intervals, and timed pumping cycles.
+- ESP32 hardware timer controls well recovery and pumping intervals
-  - ESP32 hardware timer controls well recovery and pumping intervals.
+- Well recovery interval allows well water to recover before the next pump cycle begins
-  - Well recovery interval ensures adequate water replenishment before the next pump cycle.
+- Desired tank water level is configurable; the ToF sensor at the top indicates less distance equals more water
-  - Configurable desired tank water level using a ToF sensor (top-mounted; less distance = more water).
+- Pump cycles are timed based on your well capacity
-  - Pump cycles are timed according to your well's capacity.
+- Onboard RGBW LED displays the current operational state of the system

-- **Enhanced System Feedback**:
+- Logs align with State Machine color states and reflect the same LED colors
-  - Onboard RGBW LED displays the current operational state.
+- Buzzer, when enabled, provides audible confirmation at the start of each state
-  - Logs align with state machine color states for intuitive monitoring.
+- CT coil reads A/C side current draw and can be re-programmed to read DC as well
-  - Optional buzzer provides audible confirmation on state changes.
+- Water temperature is updated at intervals and recorded pre- and post-pump cycle to display the delta water temperature
-  - CT coil measures A/C side current draw (programmable for DC measurement).
+- System time is derived via NTP and supports time zones and DST
-  - Water temperature updated at intervals and pre-/post-pump cycles to display delta temperatures.
+- Approximate tank fill percentage is displayed for semi-circular tanks
-  - Displays approximate tank fill percentage for semi-circular tanks.
+- System uptime is calculated and displayed
-  - Tracks and displays system uptime.
+- Program states and errors feature verbose logging, timestamping, and color coding
-  - Verbose logging of program states and errors with timestamps and color coding.
+- ADS calibration adjusts the CT current value
-  - ADS calibration adjusts CT current value.
+- Dark and light UI modes ensure optimal readability on mobile and desktop devices

-  - Dark and light UI modes ensure optimal readability on mobile and desktop devices.
+### Safety Features:

-### Safety Features
+- Stuck pump relay detection logic uses a second relay for emergency pump disconnect

-- **Pump Protection**:
+- Overfilling is prevented with a critical water level check using a moisture sensor
-  - Stuck pump relay detection logic uses a second relay for emergency pump disconnect.
+- Over- and under-current pump protection avoids burning out or dry-running the pump
-  - Prevents overfilling with a critical water level check using a moisture sensor.
+- Hysteresis threshold prevents rapid pump cycling when the tank is nearly full
-  - Overcurrent and undercurrent protection prevents pump burnout or dry running.
+- System events are logged with a circular buffer, enabling review and troubleshooting

-  - Hysteresis threshold avoids rapid pump cycling when the tank is nearly full.
+### Connectivity Features:

-  - Logs system events with a circular buffer for troubleshooting.
+- Two WiFi modes: STA (if configured) and AP (as a fallback or if STA is disabled)

-### Connectivity Features
+- Web server on port 80 provides real-time data tracking, program control, and configuration

-- **WiFi Modes**:
+- NTP time synchronization operates in STA mode when connected to the internet

-  - Supports STA mode for internet-connected operation and AP mode as a fallback.
+## Acknowledgments

-  - Web server (port 80) enables real-time data tracking, program control, and configuration.
+This extensive project wouldn’t have been possible without the incredible support and patience of my wonderful wife.

-  - NTP time synchronization in STA mode with support for time zones and DST.
+A heartfelt thank you to her for making this a reality!